aklapper/diff-blog/README.md

    - *Enable MailHog*: Select "No"
    - Note: The `--media-redirect-domain` argument will proxy requests for missing local images to the dev environment.
 This way you can quickly get your local running, and use media locally as expected, without having to download a large file export from the VIP dashboard.
 - Start your environment using `vip dev-env start --slug=diff`

-- You now probably have [http://diff.vipdev.lndo.site/](http://diff.vipdev.lndo.site/) up and running, without any site content.
+You should now be able to visit [diff.vipdev.lndo.site](http://diff.vipdev.lndo.site/) and see a basic WordPress install.

 ### Importing database